-Eugene Allen Hackman was born in San Bernardino, California, United States, on January 30, 1930, is an American actor.
-Young Gene Hackman first started acting at the Pasadena Playhouse in California (1956).
-He made his big screen debut in drama crime film Mad Dog Coll (1961) in role as Policeman.
+Eugene Allen Hackman was born in San Bernardino, California, United States, on January 30, 1930, was an American actor.
+Young Gene Hackman began acting at the Pasadena Playhouse in California (1956).
+He made his big screen debut in drama film Mad Dog Coll (1961) in role as Policeman.
 He got his television debut in drama series Tallahassee 7000 (1961) in episode "The Fugitive", in role as Joe Lawson.
 He landed his Broadway debut in a play "Children From Their Games" (1963), at Morosco Theatre.
-Gene's breakthrough performance came as Buck Barrow in neo-noir biographical crime movie Bonnie and Clyde (1967).
+Gene breakthrough performance came as Buck Barrow in neo-noir biographical crime film Bonnie and Clyde (1967).

-How tall is Gene Hackman and what is his weight?
-Gene Hackman's height is 6' 1½" іn fееt аnd іnсhеѕ or 187 іn cеntіmеtrеѕ, his weight is 176 іn pоunds or 80 іn kіlоgrаmѕ.
-He is 94 years old.
-His net worth is around 80 million dollars.
+Gene Hackman height was 6' 1½" іn fееt аnd іnсhеѕ or 187 іn cеntіmеtrеѕ, his weight was 176 іn pоunds or 80 іn kіlоgrаmѕ.

 January 30, 1930